Ballybrack

-Ballybrack is a residential suburb of Dublin, in the south of County Dublin.
-It is in Dún Laoghaire–Rathdown, Ireland.
-It is southwest of Killiney, northeast of Loughlinstown, east of Cabinteely and north of Shankill.
+Ballybrack is an outer residential suburb of Dublin, Ireland.
+It is in the south of County Dublin, in the Dún Laoghaire–Rathdown council area.
+The suburb is 14 km south-east of Dublin city centre, and is south-west of Killiney, north-east of Loughlinstown, east of Cabinteely and north of Shankill.

 Population

 The population of the eponymous townland is 3,901 according to the 2016 census with the actual population of the modern area closer to 6,000 (incorporating Ashlawn Park, Holly / Cedar Court area and Cromlech Fields).

 Amenities

 Ballybrack has a post office, a newsagent, a petrol station, two public houses, three barber shops, a café, a pizza restaurant, dry cleaners, two pharmacies, and a small shopping centre.
 There are also two Roman Catholic churches in the area.

 Transport

 The area is well served by a number of different transport links, with Dublin Bus and Go-Ahead Ireland running the 7, 7A, 7B, 45, 45A, 45B and 111 services from the city centre and Dun Laoghaire town centre which serves the locality.
 Killiney DART station (originally Killiney and Ballybrack station, until 1921) is a 12-minute walk from the village and the Luas Green line stops at Cherrywood and Brides Glen are a 20-minute walk and both serve the city and a number of southside suburbs.

 The N11 primary route and the M50 orbital motorway both have exits close to Ballybrack.